liyenhsu/Neural-Network-with-Keras-for-Kaggle-Titanic-Dataset/README.md

 The sinking of Titanic is one of the most infamous shipwrecks in history.
 1502 out of 2224 passengers and crew were killed in this tragedy.
 The main reason leading to such loss of life was that there were not enough lifeboats for all the people.
 Although there was some element of luck involved in surviving the sinking, some groups of people were more likely to survive than others, such as women, children, and the upper-class.

 ### Objective
-Predict which passengers survived from the sinking Titanic.
+Use the passenger data to predict which of them survived from the sinking Titanic.

 ### Required libraries
 - NumPy